 Looking to buy traditional Indian clothes for Deepavali or a special occasion?
-We check out the best spots to buy all kinds of Indian dress from kurtis to lehengas for kids and adults in Singapore
+We check out the best shops in Singapore and online to buy all kinds of Indian dress from boys’ kurtas to lehengas for girls

-Deepavali the Indian Festival of Lights is almost here (24 October 2022) and whether your child has a special celebration at school, or your family is looking to celebrate at home it’s a fun reason to upgrade your Indian dress or buy traditional Indian clothing for your kids!
-Deepavali is the biggest Indian festival of the year and it’s tradition to wear shiny new clothes for this important celebration.
+Deepavali the Indian Festival of Lights is almost here (12 November 2023) and whether your child has a special celebration at school, or your family is looking to celebrate the Festival of Lights at home it’s a fun reason to upgrade your Indian dress or buy traditional Indian clothing for your kids!
+Deepavali is the biggest Indian festival of the year and it is tradition to wear shiny new clothes for this important celebration.
 Ready to get shopping?
-First, let’s take a look at what the different Indian clothes consist of and where to find all kinds of Indian dress in town and online!
+First, let’s take a look at what the different Indian ethnic clothes consist of and where to find all kinds of Indian dress in Singapore and online!

 ↓ Scroll down for all the best spots to buy traditional Indian dress in Singapore!